Eastdale Village, Poughkeepsie, New York

 As housing costs increase, whether for buyers or renters, we run the risk of pricing out low- and moderate-income households.
 An overly competitive housing market will invariably favor wealthier households, notably for those who have the means to own rather than rent.

-In Dutchess, homeowners tend to spend less of their income on housing than renters: about 37 percent of homeowners with a mortgage spend more than 30 percent of their income on housing, while more than 55 percent of renter households spend more than 30 percent of their income on housing.
+In Dutchess, homeowners tend to spend less of their income on housing than renters: about 31 percent of homeowners with a mortgage spend more than 30 percent of their income on housing, while 52 percent of renter households spend more than 30 percent of their income on housing.
 This divide appears to be worsening, as median monthly mortgages in Dutchess have declined during the past decade while median rents have increased.

 Though rising housing costs will place additional financial burdens on buyers and renters, renters may feel a disproportionate impact.
 This will require us to pay close attention to transportation options in areas with a high share of renters (particularly the City of Poughkeepsie, where two thirds of residents rent) and to minimize transportation costs for renter households.
 Reducing transportation costs can also help low- and moderate-income home buyers, by enabling them to compete in a competitive real estate market.
 Again, this will require us to maintain and expand low cost transportation choices in established neighborhoods, since it’s these locations that may be the most affordable to local buyers.
 Lastly, we can also support the development of other housing options such as duplexes, fourplexes, cottages, and townhouses in walkable town and village centers.